Yespo-CDP/yespo-shopify/README.md

 - [Shopify App Bridge](https://shopify.dev/docs/apps/tools/app-bridge) allows your app to seamlessly integrate your app within Shopify's Admin.
 - [App extensions](https://shopify.dev/docs/apps/build/app-extensions) - Theme app extensions allow the Yespo app to seamlessly inject scripts into a merchant’s theme without manual code edits.
-  You can find the extension code in the `./extension/yespo-extension` directory.
+  You can find the extension code in the `./extensions/yespo-extension` directory.
   This extension includes:
   - `blocks/` – Contains Liquid files that act as entry points for injecting Yespo scripts into the theme.
 These blocks can be enabled via the Shopify theme editor.
 - [Polaris](https://polaris.shopify.com/): Design system that enables apps to create Shopify-like experiences
-- [Webhooks](https://shopify.dev/docs/api/webhooks?reference=toml) - to listen for customer-related changes
+- [Webhooks](https://shopify.dev/docs/api/webhooks?reference=toml) - to receive notifications about particular events in a shop such as customer-related changes.
 - [Metafields](https://shopify.dev/docs/apps/build/online-store/theme-app-extensions/configuration#metafield-namespaces) -
 used for storing tracking and scripts configurations (custom namespace: $app)